 17 specialists later, I returned to the very first place I sought help for my back.
 Finally, they agreed to do the surgery.
 But with the condition that I knew how slim the chances were that it would be helpful.

 It failed.
-Not only did it fail, I was now faced with an increase in pain that was unimaginable and if that wasn’t enough, I was then faced with the realization that I would be 99% bed bound for the rest of my life.
+Not only did it fail, but I was also now faced with an increase in pain that was unimaginable and if that wasn’t enough, I was then faced with the realization that I would be 99% bed bound for the rest of my life.
 I pouted.
 I threw a fit.
 I had rages like you wouldn’t believe.
 I was MAD.
 I had a screaming match with the surgeon in his office, in front of patients.
-Me, someone who had taken a code of ethics and professional conducts course was screaming at another healthcare worker.
+Me, someone who had taken a code of ethics and professional conduct course was screaming at another healthcare worker.
 I was mad at the surgeon, mad at God, mad at myself, mad at anyone who dared smile in my presence.

 I really believe I’d still be living this way if it weren’t for the fact that I had my first grandchild.
-When it was time for my daughter to return to work from maternity leave, she showed up with my grandson, a cooler of bottles, a bottle warmer which she plugged up beside my bed and a diaper bag of everything he needs.
+When it was time for my daughter to return to work from maternity leave, she showed up with my grandson, a cooler of bottles, a bottle warmer which she plugged up beside my bed, and a diaper bag of everything he needs.
 And then she had the nerve to just leave him on the bed beside me.
 I spent that day just looking at him.
 Sure, I’d seen him and been around him but when pain is consuming you, you really aren’t seeing what’s in front of you.
 But I saw him.
 That day I really saw him and realized that he was my very own grandson.
 Mine.
 My thoughts would go back and forth, between loving this little innocent child and feeling how dare she put this responsibility on me?
 How was I going to care for anyone when I couldn’t even care for myself?

 It was also the turning point I needed even though I didn’t realize it at the time.
 Until this point, 4 years had passed since my failed back surgery.
 I was living a full-blown pity party and I didn’t try to help myself through it one little bit.
 I’d lay in the bed all day.
-I didn’t turn on the TV because God forgive if I had to see someone laugh I’d go ballistic.
+I didn’t turn on the TV because if I had to see someone laugh I’d go ballistic.
 I didn’t read even though I’d been a bookworm all my life.
 I couldn’t sit without the pain so what was the sense of trying to be normal?
 I laid there brewing and stewing.
 Year after year.
 This was my life.

 Even though I scarcely said a word to my daughter when she came to collect my grandson, I knew that I wanted to be a part of his life.
 I wanted to watch him play baseball.
 I wanted to take him to the fair.
 I wanted to change my circumstances although, at the time, I didn’t realize that would take more pain than I ever knew possibly even though I thought I was living the worst pain anyone should have to deal with.